-Mabamba Swamp Shoebill Tours take you to Mabamba Bay Wetlands which is an Important Bird Area; a site of global conservation importance.
-It is home of the shoebill that is threatened with extinction in Uganda.
+Mabamba Swamp Shoebill Tours take you to Mabamba Bay Wetlands which is an important bird area; a site of global conservation importance.
+It is home of the shoebill stork that is threatened with extinction in Uganda.
 This also makes it a RAMSAR site; a wetland site designated of international importance under the Ramsar Convention.

 The shoebill locally known as Bbulwe derives its name from its massive shoe-shaped bill and lives in tropical East Africa in large swamps and it is endemic to Sub-saharan Africa and endemic to swamps.
 This bird is believed to be found in Democratic Republic of Congo, Tanzania, Zambia, Sudan and Uganda with about 6000 birds in existence.